| | |

-How to start weaning baby with the combined approach
+How to combine ‘blw’ and purees: the combined approach

-When it comes to weaning your baby there are many different opinions and methods.
-In this blog I share my experience with how to start weaning your baby with the combined approach using elements of spoon-fed and baby-led weaning.
+When weaning your baby there are many different opinions and methods.
+In this blog, I share my experience with How to combine ‘blw’ and purees with the combined approach using elements of spoon-fed and baby-led weaning.

 close up of baby weaning with spoon